cbourke/ComputerScienceII/notes/1231-Spring2023/156/05-algos.md

 ### Identifying the Input

 * Generally this is given as part of the pseudocode
-* In some cases, the choice may not be clear
+* But in some cases it may not be clear
-* In general: keep it simple, focus on ONE input if there are multiple
-* Focus on the most relevant input that may affect the runtime of your algorithm
+* Example: if there are multiple inputs: choose the one that is most relevant to the behavior of the algorithm
-  * Example: linear search the most appropriate input would be the collectin, not the key (because it can grow in size, but there is only ever one key)
-  * Example: Euclid's GCD algorithm takes two integers: instead of considering both, only consider the largest of the two; WLOG: assume that $a \geq b$ (if not, then swap them!)
+* Example: Euclid's GCD algorithm: given two integers, $a, b$ output their greatest-common-divisor: WLOG: assume that $a \geq b$ ie the input size of $a$ is at least as big as $b$, so only focus on $a$
+* In general: only focus on ONE input
+* Examples: a collection is usually better than a single value/item

 ### Identify the Input Size

 * Subtle but important and may be tricky
 * Input: a collection; size: the number of elements in the collection
-* If your input is a matrix, or an image you could consider *both* dimensions: $n \times m$; WLOG: only consider ONE, $n \geq m$, then consider $n$
+* If your input is a matrix, or an image you could consider *both* dimensions: $n \times m$; WLOG: only consider ONE, $n \geq m$, then consider $n$ or $n^2$ or $N = n^2$
+* Tricky: what if the input is a number (integer)?
 * Tricky: what if the input is a single integer (or number); the input size is: the number of bits required to represent the number, $\log_2(x) = \log(x)$

 ### Elementary Operation